jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The start of the control statement and the end and whatever’s in between is considered the control statement.

-### Execution Control Commands
+### Execution Flow Commands

-Execution control statements are special commands.
+Execution flow statements are special commands.
 They are given one or more references to other commands, the execution of which is controlled.
 These referenced commands are the clauses of the control statement and also the expressions and assignments controlling their execution.
-The execution control command decides when or if any of these referenced commands are called and how many times.
-How the execution control command might call its referenced commands, is dependent on what the referenced commands might do.
+The execution flow command decides when or if any of these referenced commands are called and how many times.
+How the execution flow command might call its referenced commands, is dependent on what the referenced commands might do.

 ### Selection and Repetition

-The execution control mentioned till now is also called conditional jumping.
+The execution flow concepts mentioned till now is also called conditional jumping.
 There are two general forms of conditional jumping: selection and repetition.
 Selection selects one thing to execute out of several or whether to execute something at all depending on a condition.
 Repetition repeats a command a number of times until a condition is met.
 In the repeated command actions can be taken that affect this condition.
 Select and If statements are selection.
 For and Do statements are repetition.
 Symbol defines but two commands: Selection and Repetition.
-Depending on how the command is used it functions as an If, Select, For or Do and depending on that, appropriate names are notated with calls to the execution control commands.
+Depending on how the command is used it functions as an If, Select, For or Do and depending on that, appropriate names are notated with calls to the execution flow commands.

 ### Selection

 < Sub sectioning. >
 < That shorthand: what if the actual reference target is two capsules up? >

-This section apart from covering the selection execution control command also explains a lot about execution control in general, not just selection, specifically about clauses.
+This section apart from covering the selection execution flow command also explains a lot about execution flow in general, not just selection, specifically about clauses.

-__Select__ and __If__ statements are both accomplished by calling the __Selection__ execution control command.
+__Select__ and __If__ statements are both accomplished by calling the __Selection__ execution flow command.
 The difference between an __If__ and a __Select__ is that a __Select__ first defines the beginning of the expression to evaluate and then a list of endings for the expression.
 Each beginning-ending combination is treated as a separate __If__.

-The __Selection__ execution control command takes 4 kinds of command references:
+The __Selection__ execution flow command takes 4 kinds of command references:

 ```vb
 Select